-Unless they are prefinished, Broadleaf wood floors will need finishing in situ.
-In this case, your wood floor finish should be applied in line with manufacturers’ instructions and you should follow bear the following points in mind:
+Only unfnished or semi finished Broadleaf wood flooring will need finishing in situ.
+In this case, your chosen wood floor finish should be applied in line with manufacturers’ instructions and you should bear the following points in mind:

 - Always make sure that the floor is clean, dry and free of dust before applying any floor finishes.